-The quintessential Baroque composer, Johann Sebastian Bach, was born 336 years ago in Germany on either March 21, 1685 or March 31, 1685 – this time dispute relates to the change of calendars [Julian to Gregorian] during that time period.
-Most today celebrate Bach’s birthday on March 31.
-I asked the question should I do this post on the 21st or the 31st and got two different answers….So, because Bach is such a giant in the development of music, I have decided to do it on both days. 🙂
+The quintessential Baroque composer, Johann Sebastian Bach, was born 338 years ago in Germany on either March 21, 1685 or March 31, 1685 – this time dispute relates to the change of calendars [Julian to Gregorian] during that time period.
+Because most musicologists celebrate Bach’s birthday on March 31, this blog also will celebrate his birthday on Friday March 31, 2023.

 When you say Baroque music, the name Bach must first come up.
 He is one of, if not the most, influential person in classical music with his musical inventions, techniques and great compositions.
 Without Johann Sebastian Bach, it is doubtful, in my opinion, that classical music would have developed as fully as it did.
 Most of the great composers in the Classical and Romantic Era’s to follow [and even with children learning how to play classical music today] got their foundation from Bach’s musical inventions.
 Bach was a virtuoso organist whose upbringing in religion and deep faith led him to compose much sacred music for organ and for choral works.
 Bach had a fairly long life [for that period of time] of 65 years and he used this blessing by God to be a prolific composer of some of that greatest music ever written.
 He was a composer of cantatas and oratorios and many organ pieces and other keyboard pieces [mainly for harpsichord] and he was also an orchestral composer of concertos for violin and keyboard [that some have been transformed for the modern piano] and of orchestral suites and dances, and also of many great chamber music compositions.